filecoin-project/specs/content/glossary/_index.md

 ## Sector

-The default unit of storage that miners put in the network (currently 32GBs or 64GBs).
+The [sector](sector) is the default unit of storage that miners put in the network (currently 32GBs or 64GBs).
 A sector is a contiguous array of bytes that a [storage miner](glossary#storage-miner-actor) puts together, seals, and performs Proofs of Spacetime on.
 Storage miners store data on behalf of the Filecoin network in fixed-size sectors.

 Sectors can contain data from multiple deals and multiple clients.
 Sectors are also split in “Regular Sectors”, i.e., those that contain deals and “Committed Capacity” (CC), i.e., the sectors/storage that have been made available to the system, but for which a deal has not been agreed yet.